stoermelder/vcvrack-packgamma/README.md

 Licensed under the [GNU Public License, version 3](https://www.gnu.org/licenses/gpl-3.0.en.html).

 The panel graphics in the `res` and `res-src` directories are licensed under CC BY-NC-ND 4.0.
-You may not create modified adaptations of these graphics.
+You may not distribute modified adaptations of these graphics.